edhowland/viper/Bugs.md

-## Remove the hunt command only used in the 013_help.vsh stuff
+## Remove the hunt command only used in the 013_help.vsh stuff * Must do for 2.0.13.b

 In 2.0.13, or .15 there is extensive redesign of the help system.